-On the successful completion of the program, the student will be able to:
+Upon successful completion of this course the student would be able to,

-Course Outcome Level CO 1 Acquire knowledge in the area of statistics and their applications in business decision making.
-Understand CO 2 Familiarize with functions of several variables Understand CO 3 Acquire proper writing skill for preparation of reports, Apply CO 4 Diagrammatically represent the data Apply CO 5 Applicate the various statistical tools for explanation Understand
+CO 1 Acquire knowledge in the area of statistics and their applications in Understand business decision making.
+CO 2 Familiarize with functions of several variables.
+Understand CO 3 Acquire proper writing skill for preparation of reports, Apply CO 4 Diagrammatically represent the data Apply CO 5 Applicate the various statistical tools for explanation Understand

-MAPPING OF COURSE OUTCOMES AND PROGRAMME OUTCOMES (S - Strong, M-Medium) PO
+MAPPING OF COURSE OUTCOMES AND

+PROGRAMME

+OUTCOMES

+(S - Strong, M-Medium)

+PO

+C 5

-со 1 2 3 4 5
+O 1 2 3 4

 1 S

 2 S

 3 S

 4 S

 5 S